Norway

 Stay in remote cabin

-12 days from £2,500 pp
+12 days from £3,245 pp

 Plus international flights starting at £200

-A 12-day summer trip to Norway for a family of four usually costs from £10,000 plus flights, based on good mid-range accommodation.
-Upgrade to more luxurious accommodation from £12,500.
+A 12-day summer trip to Norway for a family of four usually costs from £12,980 plus flights, based on good mid-range accommodation.
+Upgrade to more luxurious accommodation from £15,500.

 Norway in Summer day-by-day itinerary

-Day 1 Bergen
+Day 1: Bergen

-When you arrive in Bergen you will make your own way to your hotel.
+When you arrive in Bergen, you will make your own way to your hotel.
 After checking in, the rest of the day is free to explore.

-Day 2 Bergen – Flam
+Day 2: Bergen – Flam Railway and fjord cruise

-After breakfast, take the fantastically scenic Bergensbanen train ride over the Hardanger mountains before boarding the famous Flam Railway.
 This is undoubtedly one of the most scenic train rides in the world, through horseshoe-shaped tunnels and past gushing waterfalls.
 The last section is particularly beautiful, as you descend from 867m to sea level within the hour.

 An exciting day today, as you take the Flam Railway back up to Vatnahalsen before taking a zip-line down the valley to Kardal.
 The zip-line is the longest in the north at 1,381 metres and will be a thrilling ride (although you can also descend on foot if you prefer).